Small business cash loans

 An unsecured business loan with online application and no upfront or early repayment fees.

 - Loan security: Unsecured

 - Minimum loan amount: $5,000

 - Maximum loan term: 2 years

 A small business cash loan is a short-term financing solution that is designed for small to medium-sized businesses.
 These loans are similar to payday loans in that they have a fast turn-around time and are flexible in terms of who the lenders choose to lend to.
 Business owners may choose to take out a small business loan to fund business expansion, to pay for emergency business expenses or to invest in their business operations.

-Business owners apply for these loans and, if approved, are usually sent the loan amount within three business days.
-Approval differs between lenders, but is usually based on how long the business has been in operation, how long you have been operating in your current location, and how much your business income is in sales per month.
+Business owners apply for these loans and, if approved, are usually sent the money within three business days.
+Approval differs between lenders, but it is usually based on how long the business has been in operation, how long you have been operating in your current location and how much your business income is in sales per month.
 Small business cash loans are usually for between $1,000 and $250,000, with the loan amount you're approved for dependent on how much your business makes per month.